Description

 Gastronomy

-Aceto Balsamico di Modena PGI should be conserved in a glass container, which must be well-sealed and kept away from substances that release particularly strong odours.
-The extreme versatility of this product makes it suitable for every type of dish.
-Thanks to its fragrant aftertaste and its aromatic sourness, it is perfect with vegetables, both raw and boiled, but also with all types of meat, fish, desserts and ice-cream.
-It is excellent served with mature cheeses.
+Aceto Balsamico di Modena PGI has a long shelf-life, even after it has been opened, as long as it closed carefully after use and kept away from substances that give off particularly strong smells.
+The extreme versatility of this product makes it suitable for any dish, traditional and innovative recipes, as well as fusion.
+Thanks to its fragrant aftertaste and aromatic bitterness, it pairs perfectly with both raw and boiled vegetables, but also all types of meat, fish, desserts and ice-cream.
+It is also delicious with mature cheeses.

 Distinctive Features

-Aceto Balsamico di Modena PGI is the result of a combination of tradition and skills that over the centuries, closely linked to the territoy, have led to the conception and refinement of its recipe.
-The unusual aromatic hints of the product are due to its ageing in barrels made of precious wood.
+Aceto Balsamico di Modena PGI is the result of a combination of tradition and skills which over the centuries, closely linked to the production area, have led to the conception and perfection of the recipe.
+The refining and aging in high-quality wooden barrels contribute to determining the product’s unusual aromatic notes.